 Managing Depression Among Residents

-This indicates the percent of patients who are exhibiting symptoms of depression.
-High rates of depression may imply lower quality care.
+This tells you the percent of residents who are showing symptoms of depression.

 Appropriate Vaccine Usage